jgsteeler/divergent-flow-mvp/PRD.md

 ### Phase 3: Review Queue (Current)
 - Priority-based review queue surfacing top 3 items needing attention
+- Review criteria based purely on confidence percentage: no type OR confidence < 90% OR invalid confidence data
-- Priority algorithm: no type > invalid/low confidence (< 90% or invalid data) > staleness (last review date)
+- Priority algorithm: no type (highest priority) > invalid/low confidence (< 90% or invalid data) > oldest unreviewed (by lastReviewedAt or createdAt)
 - Items disappear from queue after review and confirmation (typeConfirmed=true)
 - Queue only shows unconfirmed items, keeping focus on what needs attention
 - Maximum 3 items shown to avoid overwhelming ADHD users
-- Queue refills naturally as new captures come in or on page load
+- Queue appears on page load and when there are unreviewed items (not when type confirmation dialog is open)
 - Type confirmation sets typeConfirmed=true, typeConfidence=100, and lastReviewedAt
+- High confidence items (≥90%) are auto-confirmed with typeConfirmed=true and never appear in review queue
 - Visual indicators for review priority and reasons

 ## Essential Features (Phase 1)